 To do this I sort of dropped into a meditative state.
 If I thought too much about what I was doing my mind would interfere with my hand.

-When I get shaken by a work of art like this, it is going to find its way into my work.
+When I am shaken by a work of art like this, it will find its way into my work.
 The piece that was most directly affected by this experience is this one:

 All projects have their precedents, and The Grid Project is no exception.
 For many years I used photography as an aid to my painting.
 I kept looking for subjects that were more and more abstract.
 I want the image to take on a new meaning as an abstract construct that has nothing to do with the subject.
 But I also want to retain in the image some of the things I explored in my painitngs: transparencies, translucencies, reflections, and qualities of light.